benmezger/silent-shreder/README.md

 After running the daemon, delete the `config.cfg` file, so it makes it harder to find out which files it will delete, the name of your `.delete` file and etc.

+## TODO
+1. Kill the process itself after deleting the files
+2. Trap kill signals making killing the process harder
+3. Load external dependencies (for deletion) on memory, so we prevent it an attacker changes the binary or deletes it
+  1. Find out how to check if the on-memory binary hasn't been changed

 ## Notes
 This is still a work in progress